 Playa de la Cera is the one situated right next to the famous Papagayo beach.

-Once you get to the parking and see the restaurant in front, if you go left you go to Papagayo beach and if you go right, you will be at Playa de la Cera.
+Once you get to the parking and see the restaurant in front if you go left you to go to Papagayo beach and if you go right, you will be at Playa de la Cera.

 There is a dirt path that goes down to the beach from the car park and you can even find some spots in the shade, next to the giant rocks that shelter this beach.